MichelePardini/fio_test_cvo/README.md

 You can also decide not to change 'nrfiles'.
 Files with larger size will result in a faster WSS creation.
 Don't change 'numjobs'.
 Save the changes and run fio against your 4 volumes to create 250*4=1TBGb of WSS

-The other important param that you may change is #iodepth.
-This represent the # of commands keept inflight agains the CVO by any job.
-You can see that the defaul is

-> iodepth=16

-It could be a good place to start, increasing it could increase the tput but also the response time.
-So you want to find a sweet spot.
-How?
-At the beginning We said that the target of the PoC was 40.000 op/s.
-So the math would be

-> iodepth = (target_IO * (latency/1000)) / (numbjobs * *#_Job * Linux_Clients)

-How do you know the latency?
-Run a few ping from all clients.
-Say you TTL is 0.5ms.
-The result will be

-> (40.000 * (0.2 / 1000)) / (2 * 8 * 2) -> 20 / 32 = 0.6.

-Since iodepth can only be an integer you can set it to 1.

-> iodepth=1

-If you're not looking for a specific target_IO but you want to max out the instance, then leave 16 and assess.

 The last parameter to change is 'directory' , you can see the default is

 > directory=/dataset